RichesTito/alx-zero_day/README.md

-My first readme has been edited
+My first readme has been edit